keonramses/Cinephage/docs/TROUBLESHOOTING.md

 1. Try a different subtitle from search results
 2. Use external subtitle sync tools (SubSync, Subtitle Edit)
 3. Search for a different release's subtitles

 ---

+## Streaming Issues

+### Stream won't play / Starts from end

+**Symptoms**: Video player shows stream as complete or seeks to end immediately

+**Solutions**:

+1. This typically indicates the stream was incorrectly marked as "live" instead of VOD
+2. Try refreshing the stream URL
+3. Check if the streaming provider is working via Settings > Streaming
+4. Try a different quality/server if available

+### Stream buffering or failing

+**Symptoms**: Playback stutters, fails to load, or shows errors

+**Solutions**:

+1. Check network connectivity
+2. Try a lower quality stream
+3. Some streaming providers have regional restrictions
+4. Check provider health in Settings > Streaming

+### STRM files not working

+**Symptoms**: External player can't play .strm files

+**Solutions**:

+1. Ensure the player supports STRM format (Kodi, Jellyfin, etc.)
+2. Verify Cinephage is accessible from the player's network
+3. Check the stream URL is valid by opening it directly
+4. Regenerate the STRM file from the media details page

+---